 I am a nurse.
 But I am also much more than that, as most nurses are.

-I’m a writer– Five years ago I got the idea to write a book and that idea has only recently taken shape in the form of a book about nursing.
+I’m a writer– About six years ago I got the idea to write a book and that idea has only recently taken shape in the form of a book about nursing.
 Four years ago I started a previous blog (Thirtyeightfive) and had enough success with that to believe that I could actually write something that people would like to read.
 I’m only recently coming back to the blogging world because I’m currently in the process of writing a loosely autobiographical novel of my life as an ICU nurse.
 Writing a book (a creative novel) has been the most difficult endeavor of my life but I’m committed to finishing it because the world needs to hear what it’s really like to be a nurse- every glorious day and every terrible day.
 Every heartbreaking moment and every triumphant one.
 We’ll see how long it actually takes me to finish but I’m confident that one day, I’ll have something to show for all my time, effort and the subjective loss of my sanity.

 I hope you understand a little bit more about me now.
 Thanks for visiting.